LibraryOfCongress/seeing-lost-enclaves/research/bibliography.md

 * [New York World-Telegram and the Sun Newspaper Photo Collection](https://www.loc.gov/item/94505083) (1880-1967) - searching the collection's [finding aid](https://findingaids.loc.gov/db/search/xq/searchITFA02.xq?_q=chinatown&_type=all&select=all&_id=loc.pnp.eadpnp.pp021032&_displayTerm=chinatown&_zx=go&_raw_mfer_q=chinatown) for terms like "chinatown" can return some results, but they must then be checked in person.
 * [Look Magazine Picture Research File]() (1910-1970) - again, searching the [finding aid](https://findingaids.loc.gov/db/search/xq/searchITFA02.xq?_q=chinese&_type=all&select=all&_id=loc.pnp.eadpnp.pp019001&_displayTerm=chinese&_zx=go&_raw_mfer_q=chinese) can return some results which must then be checked in person.

-[Chronicling America](https://chroniclingamerica.loc.gov/) & the [US Newspaper Directory](https://chroniclingamerica.loc.gov/search/titles/) - part of the [Serial and Government Publication division](https://www.loc.gov/rr/news/brochure.html), are newspaper collections.
+[Chronicling America](https://chroniclingamerica.loc.gov/) & the [U.S. Newspaper Directory](https://chroniclingamerica.loc.gov/search/titles/) - part of the [Serial and Government Publication division](https://www.loc.gov/rr/news/brochure.html), are newspaper collections.
 For example, you can search [all newspapers by ethnicity "chinese" until 1920](https://chroniclingamerica.loc.gov/search/titles/results/?state=&county=&city=&year1=1690&year2=1920&terms=&frequency=&language=&ethnicity=Chinese&labor=&material_type=&lccn=&rows=50) See _Newspaper archives_ in [Searching for images](images.md) for more on this resource and how to use it.

 Luo, K. & Lai, H.M.
 Chinese newspapers published in North Amer., 1854-1975. - this print index of newspapers identifies many newspapers by name, region, and where copies are available.
 It is available in print at the Asian Division reading room, and a few other copies exist at other institutions: https://worldcat.org/title/3551941